bryant-willoughby/WilloughbyST445/README.md

 # WilloughbyST445

 I completed a final project for ST 445 (Statistical Computing & Data Management).
-I was assigned project instructions with the two major goals of (a) data handling and (b) result generation.
+I was assigned project instructions with two major goals (a) data handling and (b) result generation.
 Below, I describe the respective files (and folder) to accomplish these tasks:

 1. Final Project.pdf
 - You can access the case study and other resources for the textbook with the following link: https://jonathanduggins.com/books